Jeli04/test/README.md

     less \
     && rm -rf /var/lib/apt/lists/*

-# Optional: normalize the Mesa Lavapipe ICD filename as a fallback.
+# Normalise the Mesa Lavapipe Vulkan ICD filename as a fallback.
-# This does NOT force AI2-THOR to use Lavapipe unless VK_ICD_FILENAMES points to it.
+# This does NOT force Lavapipe unless VK_ICD_FILENAMES points to it.
 RUN set -e && \
     LVP_ICD=$(dpkg -L mesa-vulkan-drivers 2>/dev/null | grep -E 'lvp_icd.*\.json$' | head -1) && \
     if [ -n "$LVP_ICD" ]; then \